-The Medical School Accreditation Committee constitutes an assessment team to assess each education provider and its medical program.
+The Medical School Accreditation Committee constitutes an assessment team to assess each education provider and its medical program (see 3.3.3).
 Teams report to the Medical School Accreditation Committee.
 They work within the policy and guidelines of the AMC.